A. O. J. Cockshut

-Anthony Oliver John Cockshut (1927–5 November 2021), published as A. O. J. Cockshut, was a British academic and author.
+Anthony Oliver John Cockshut (1927 – 5 November 2021), published as A. O. J. Cockshut, was a British academic and writer.
 He wrote extensively about nineteenth-century English literature and also published books about the history of religious thought.

 Born in 1927, Cockshut attended Winchester College, where he played cricket.
-He then studied at Oxford, where he was awarded an MA and where he was Andrew Bradley Fellow at Balliol College from 1950 to 1954.
+He then studied at the University of Oxford, where he was awarded an MA and where he was A. C. Bradley Fellow at Balliol College from 1950 to 1954.

 He met his wife, author Gillian Avery, in 1951 when they were both in Oxford.
-They married in 1952 at the Church of Ss.
-Gregory and Augustine in North Oxford.
+They married in 1952 at the Church of SS Gregory and Augustine in North Oxford.
 Two years later, they moved to Manchester, where Cockshut taught at Manchester Grammar School.
-Their daughter Ursala was born in 1957.
+Their daughter was born in 1957.

 From 1965 to 1994, Cockshut was All Souls G. M. Young Lecturer in English Literature at Oxford University (a position not associated with a fellowship at All Souls College).
 He was also a fellow of Hertford College.

 Following his retirement as G. M. Young Lecturer, he remained an emeritus fellow of Hertford College.
-Until 2015, he and his wife continued to reside at the same Oxford address where he had lived since 1970.
+Until 2015, he and his wife continued to live at the same Oxford address where he had lived since 1970.

 His wife, Gillian Avery, died on 31 January 2016.
 Cockshut died on 5 November 2021.